Grumman Canoes: Seaborne Mavericks

 Grumman—YES, THAT GRUMMAN.
-Just at the end of World War II, Grumman Aircraft who was responsible for the F4F Wildcat, the F6F Hellcat and eventually the F-14 Tomcat and Apollo Lunar Modules, was looking for another commercial branch to maximize their expertise on aluminum aircraft production.
+At the end of World War II, Grumman Aircraft, responsible for the F4F Wildcat, the F6F Hellcat, and eventually the F-14 Tomcat and Apollo Lunar Modules, was looking for another commercial branch to maximize their expertise on aluminum aircraft production.

-In 1944, Grumman opens its doors at a new manufacturing plant in Marathon New York with the mindset of building aluminum canoes.
-Made of stressed skin and flush rivets—just like the air craft that was winning the war against the Japanese—these canoes developed a reputation for being unbeatable.
+In 1944, Grumman opened its doors at a new manufacturing plant in Marathon, New York, with the mind-set of building an aluminum canoe.
+Made of stressed skin and flush rivets—just like the aircraft that was winning the war against the Japanese—these canoes developed a reputation for being unbeatable.
 They were tanks in their field, and almost unbreakable compared to their fiberglass and wood counterparts.
 Grumman found a niche and became the largest producer of hardbodied personal watercrafts in the United States throughout the later half of the 20th century.
-Their extremely heavy-duty canoes and boats found their ways into boy scout troops and various government agencies around the country, and in private hands as well.
-These boats and canoes were so heavily and heartily built that 70 years later most are still around and floating.
+Grumman’s extremely heavy-duty aluminum canoes and boats found their way into Boy Scout troops and various government agencies around the country, as well as into private hands.
+These aluminum boats and canoes were so heavily and heartily built that 70 years later most are still around and floating.

-We came across this ‘64 17-foot Grumman Canoe listed for free on Craigslist.org.
-Previously in the ownership of a Boy Scout of America troop, then sold at auction to a private owner in the mid ’90s.
-It has now, 54 years later, ended up here and is undergoing a full restoration to its previous glory.
-Of what we assume was a very hard 54 years of life, it only has one leak which appears to be an accidental piercing of the hull by a rouge .22LR rifle round.
-Everything else is sound and does not require much work other than cosmetic to get her going again.
+We found this 1964 17-foot Grumman canoe listed for free on craigslist.org.
+Previously owned by a Boy Scout of America troop, then sold at auction to a private owner in the mid ’90s, it is now here and undergoing a full restoration to its former glory.
+Of what we assume was a very hard 54 years of life, it only has one leak, which appears to be an accidental piercing of the hull by a rouge .22LR rifle round.
+Everything else is sound and does not require much work, other than cosmetic, to get her going again.

-Grumman canoes and boats are still manufactured today by the Marathon Boat Group in the same factory that Grumman opened 74 years ago.
-If you would like to know more or are interested in buying a Grumman canoe and finding a dealer, visit Marathon’s website at MarathonBoat.com.
+Grumman canoes and boats are still manufactured by the Marathon Boat Group in the same factory that Grumman opened 74 years ago.
+If you would like to know more or are interested in buying Grumman canoes and finding a dealer, visit Marathon’s website at MarathonBoat.com.